seebi/dircolors-solarized/README.md

     of the terminal emulator's ANSI color settings and limits you to the 16 Solarized colors.
 (By [huyz](https://github.com/huyz))

-    "ansi-dark" - Tweaked version of `dircolors.ansi-universal`, slightly more optimized for the Solarized Dark palette to the slight detriment of the Solarized Light palette.
+    "ansi-dark" - Tweaked version of "ansi-universal", slightly more optimized for the Solarized Dark palette to the slight detriment of the Solarized Light palette.

-    "ansi-light" - Tweaked version of `dircolors.ansi-universal`, slightly more optimized for the Solarized Light palette to the slight detriment of the Solarized Dark palette.
+    "ansi-light" - Tweaked version of "ansi-universal", slightly more optimized for the Solarized Light palette to the slight detriment of the Solarized Dark palette.